Other Popular Combo Packages:

 I think we found where he might be hiding out!
 The NICE GUY in West Hollywood opened today.
 Last night’s pre-public opening to media and friends confirmed how much I want to return to this upscale lounge.
 The hip, groovy crowd dined and shared exquisitely crafted cocktails in this intimate setting of candles, live music, floral patterned booths, wood paneling, classic lighting fixtures, all with sexy servers in suspenders.
 We felt like we were transported back to the 70s.

 Mafiosa inspired, this retro 1970s ambiance includes old school record players and groovy metal twisted art decor.
 In the corner, there’s a piano with a microphone stand, which was accompanied by a saucy hypnotic old-school lounge singer.
-The space’s designs in collaboration with John Terzian, were brought to life by Built Inc. LA these days seems to really want to connect with the past because there are countless speakeasies, 1920’s themed bars, and nostalgic throwbacks (like Good Times at Davey Waynes) to perhaps a better, more innocent time, like the seventies.
+The design was brought to life by Built Inc in collaboration with John Terzian.
+LA these days seems to really want to connect with the past because there are countless speakeasies, 1920’s themed bars, and nostalgic throwbacks (like Good Times at Davey Waynes) to perhaps a better, more innocent time, like the seventies.
 Social joints now seem to be way more inclusive.
 People don’t enjoy a door girl, a line, or a “Are you on the list?”

 The NICE GUY is the kind of place I would like to come with my girlfriends so we can sip cocktails at the marble-top bar or nestle in with a date at the small lounge area in the back.
 Cocktails are $15 and the creations are worth it from mixologist master Brian Stewart, formerly of Soho House LA.